arahangua/uzh-uniswap/README.md

         - **ERC20 Token ABI:** You can find the ABI for your `MyToken` contract in the compiled output in your Hardhat project under `artifacts/contracts/MyToken.sol/MyToken.json`.
 Look for the `abi` field in this JSON file.
         - **Uniswap V2 ABIs:** For Uniswap V2 contracts, after installing `@uniswap/v2-core` and `@uniswap/v2-periphery` in your Hardhat project, you can find the ABIs in the `node_modules` directory, for example, under `@uniswap/v2-core/build/abi` and `@uniswap/v2-periphery/build/abi`.
         - **Uniswap V3 ABIs:** If you are using Uniswap V3, you will similarly find ABIs in the `node_modules` directory after installing Uniswap V3 SDKs and libraries. **Consider using the official Uniswap V3 SDK for easier frontend integration with V3 contracts.**

+    - **Testing on Local Network:** **Before deploying to your custom Ethereum chain, it's highly recommended to test your scripts and frontend interactions on a local Hardhat network.** Hardhat Network provides a fast and easy-to-use local Ethereum environment for testing and development.
+You can start a local Hardhat network using `npx hardhat node` or `yarn hardhat node` and deploy your contracts to it.
+This allows for faster iteration and debugging before moving to a live network.

     - **UI Elements:** Create React components and UI elements (buttons, input fields, etc.) to allow users to perform actions like:
         - Connect/disconnect wallet
         - View token balances